ellelang/LRs/writings/JuneCasagrande/Sentences.md

 ## 17. Taking the punk out of punctuation: The problem with semicolons and parentheses

+discussion of semicolons and parentheses, keep looking.
+You’ll find no balance here.
+I hate semicolons.
+I hate them so much that, even though I admit that they can be useful—lifesavers even—I’m comfortable saying that I hate them.
+I hate parentheses almost as much.
+They, too, have their place.
+In fact, I use them.
+As a Reader, I sometimes enjoy the effect they can create.
+Yet these reasonable observations don’t mean I’m reasonable on the subject.
+I’ve seen too many writers abuse these punctuation marks too many times.
+I can’t let go.
+I won’t.

+We’ll start with an open airing of my biases:
+1. Semicolons often serve no purpose other than to show off that the writer knows how to use semicolons.
+2. Parentheses often let a writer cram in information she was too lazy to explain in a more Reader-friendly manner.
+Aah.
+Feels good to get that off my chest.
+Now we can take a more academic approach.

+Other, more reasonable experts also dislike semicolons: “The semicolon is an ugly bastard, and thus I tend to avoid it,” writes Washington Post business copy desk chief Bill Walsh in the book Lapsing Into a Comma.
+That brings us to another important point: **Readability and aesthetics go hand in hand**.
+A sentence riddled with semicolons can be hard on the eyes—Readers’ eyes.

+“My advice to writers just starting out?
+Don’t use semicolons!”
+Kurt Vonnegut said in a 2007 speech.
+“They are transvestite hermaphrodites, representing exactly nothing.
+All they do is suggest you might have gone to college.”

+Parentheses, on the other hand, can be indispensable.
+But often they can make a sentence messy and overly busy.

+Sometimes, parentheses really are the best way to serve the information to the Reader.
+Usually, the smaller the parenthetical insertion, the better it works.
+The more stuff crammed between the parentheses and the more parentheses crammed into the sentence, the bigger the clue that the sentence needs an overhaul.

+**If you disagree, you’re in good company.** Some writers love parentheses and use them **to the delight of** their Readers.
+David Foster Wallace was king of the **envelope-pushing parentheses**.

+This goes to show you how stupid prejudices are.
+Wallace was a prizewinning and critically acclaimed writer.
+So clearly, my small-minded view of parentheses doesn’t apply.
+Still … how it burns in me.

+Wallace used parentheses to create a maze of ideas—a place where Readers can **meander** and explore.
+His parentheticals were devices used for the benefit of the Reader and not for the convenience of the writer.
+Many loved them.
+Me, I can appreciate what Wallace was doing, but I’m not a fan of these parentheticals and footnotes.
+I like my information served linear—one bite at a time.

 ## 18. You don't say: Descriptive quotation attributions

 ## 19. Trimming the fat: Expressions that weight down your sentences